myoelmy/quaca/docs/tutorials/mainfile.md

 ```
 Perfect!
 We have defined every object there is to calculate quantum friction and have set all parameters.
-All that is left to do is calculate the quantum friction and print out the result.
+All that is left to do is calculate the quantum friction and print the result.

 For the calculation we still need to define our scale.
 We want to calculate the friction for velocities ranging from `1e-4` to `1e-2` on a logarithmic scale.